OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 <bt:Url id="JSRuntime.Url" DefaultValue="https://elizabethsamuel-msft.github.io/PnP-OfficeAddins/Samples/outlook-tag-external/src/commands/commands.js" />
 ```

-The add-in handles the `OnMessageRecipientsChanged` event that is mapped to the `tagExternal_onMessageRecipientsChangedHandler` function in the JavaScript file.
+The add-in handles the `OnMessageRecipientsChanged` event that is mapped to the `tagExternal_onMessageRecipientsChangedHandler` function in the `commands.js` file.

 ```xml
 <LaunchEvents>